AbhishekGargSuccessive/ReactNative-Traning/README.md

 npm login
 You have to enter your username, password, and email address. like this...

-Username: codepradeep
+Username: abhishekgarg
 Password:**********
 Email: (this IS public)
-Email: (this IS public) pradeep.sharma1@successive.tech Logged in as codepradeep on https://registry.npmjs.org/.
+Email: (this IS public) abhishek.garg@successive.tech Logged in as codepradeep on https://registry.npmjs.org/.
 Third, you need to create a package. for that create a folder somewhere on your computer and navigate to it.
 The command line version is:
 # Creating a folder